 The DDI-Serial protocol is the method used by the Decagon's family of data loggers for collecting data from the sensor.
 This protocol uses the data line configured to transmit data from the sensor to the receiver only (simplex).
-Typically the receive side is a microprocessor UART or a general-purpose IO pin using a "bitbang" method to receive data.
-Sensor measurements are triggered by applying power to the sensor.
+Typically the receive side is a microprocessor UART or a general-purpose IO pin using a "bit-bang" method to receive data.
+The DDI-Serial protocol in the DS-2 is used for sensor identification purposes only and is triggered by applying power to the sensor.